MileHacker Logo

 Xiaogan Ma Tang 孝感麻糖

 Xiaogan's most famous traditional snack.
-A sweet, crispy, and fragrant candy made from glutinous rice, sesame, malt sugar.
+A sugary, crispy, and fragrant candy made from glutinous rice, sesame, malt sugar.

-Find it in local shops, markets, and specialty food stores across the city.
+Find it in local shops, markets, plus specialized food stores across the city.

 Xiaogan Mi Jiu 孝感米酒